 A year spent on the semester system will often start earlier in the year, but then it will end earlier as well, though with a shorter winter break relative to quarter systems.
 This is typically better for students who wish to pursue work or other educational opportunities over the summer.
 The semester system also tends to align with the systems most of us experience in high school, thus providing an easier transition for first-year students.

-Compare Popular Online Bachelors Programs
+Featured Online Programs

 How Many Weeks in a School Year?

 Opinions vary as to which method is preferable for long-term retention and overall academic value.
 In fact, some studies have shown that semesters that are subdivided into four parts are more effective.
 These systems have students focus on one course at a time rather than having to balance work for four classes at once.
+You can choose a college based on which system they use or simply be ready for college to be a unique experience.

-How Many Weeks in a College Semester?
+How Many Weeks Are Included?

 Schools that operate on the quarter system often allot three credit hours to each course.
 Thus, a full load in a quarter is nine hours, while a full load for a semester is between 12 and 16 hours, depending on the school.